btcpayserver/btcpayserver-doc/docs/Refund.md

 **Refunds** are one of the applications built on top of the [Pull Payments](./PullPayments.md) feature.

-On this page we will talk you trough the flow of creating Refunds.
+On this page, we will talk you through the flow of creating Refunds.
-Theres a short few steps to create the Refund for the customer.
+There are a short few steps to create the Refund for the customer.
-After the refund has been issued, we will continue to the [Payouts](./Payouts.md) page to talk about the processing of the refund.
+After the refund has been issued, we will continue to the [Payouts](./Payouts.md) page to talk about the refund processing.

 ## Create a refund